Top Interview Questions for Managers (With Answers) in 2023

 assist the company increase market growth and international revenue.

-• Conclude by reiterating that you appreciate the opportunity, hope to be able to contribute to the success of their company, and look forward to learning about the next steps, like this:
+• Conclude by reiterating that you appreciate the opportunity, hope to contribute to their company's success, and look forward to learning about the next steps, like this:

 “Thank you again for discussing the management role at Start-up